 4.4 “Device to HPLMN” user plane protection

 In that study, it is needed to “Investigate potential enhancements to 3GPP’s security architecture(s) that enable the Home Operator to be able to offer well guaranteed security to enterprises e.g. to provide security between the UE and a node in the home operator domain”.
+End-to-middle security (e2m security) denotes security between an UE and a server that is not the communication endpoint.
+This server can reside in the HPLMN or in a third party network.
+If the latter the server needs to be authorised to obtain cryptographic keys from the HPLMN.
 Also it is needed to consider both Gb and S1 based architectures in this study.

 In GPRS system, the user plane data is carried over the following nodes: